JACK Audio Connection Kit: Implementations

 The JACK API is standardized by consensus, and two compatible implementations exist: jack1, which is implemented in plain C and has been in maintenance mode for a while, and jack2 (originally jackdmp), a re-implementation in C++ originally led by Stéphane Letz, which introduced multi-processor scalability and support for operating systems other than Linux.

 JACK can be used with ALSA, PortAudio, CoreAudio, FFADO and OSS as hardware back-ends.
 Additionally, a dummy driver (useful if no sound output is desired, e.g. for offline rendering) and an Audio-over-UDP driver exist.
 One or both implementations can run on Linux, macOS, Solaris, Windows, iOS, FreeBSD, OpenBSD and NetBSD.

-The JACK API is also implemented by PipeWire, which is able to act as a complete drop-in replacement provider for JACK clients, mapping JACK API calls to equivalent PipeWire calls.
+The JACK API is also implemented by PipeWire for backwards compatibility as a complete drop-in replacement provider for JACK clients, mapping JACK API calls to equivalent PipeWire calls.
 If used as a replacement for ALSA and PulseAudio as well, it can unify the different sound servers and APIs that might be typically found on a machine, and allow better integration between different software.
 PipeWire also claims to add a number of features and fix a number of limitations compared to JACK.
 The use of PipeWire as the default implementation of JACK is the default on Fedora 34 and newer.